0dot0repeating/dakka/README.md

 Right now, there's three compatibility patches, and they all get used the same way.

 - **Ancient Aliens (`dakka_aaliens.wad`):** This adds the gibbed marine and dead lost soul to the score system since Ancient Aliens replaces them with custom enemies, and adjusts their score values upwards to match their increased danger.

 - **Scythe 2 (`dakka_scythe2.wad`):** This boosts the score values of the Nazi and Commander Keen actors dramatically, as they're replaced with evil marines and afrits respectively, and are much more dangerous than their replacements.

 - **Colourful Hell (`dakka_colorfulhell.wad`):** This adds the Colourful Hell enemies to the score system, so that loading Dakka and Colourful Hell together doesn't result in every map giving you score rewards every 5000 points.

+    This compatibility patch is completely unnecessary in GZDoom.

 To use any of these addons, download them from the `addons/` directory (use the "Raw" button), and load the mods in this order: